Table of contents

 Making regular testing part of your health routine not only prevents the spreading of infection to the people you meet — it allows for more pleasurable sexual experiences with the least discomfort.

 Our Virtual Care Visits make it easy to put treatment in your hands, in the privacy of your home.
-Schedule a telehealth visit for telehealth appointments for UTIs, STIs, and more with a clinician to get the right tests, prescriptions, and recommendations today.
+Schedule an STD telehealth visit (an on-demand consult in 2 hours or less) with a clinician to get the right tests, prescriptions, and recommendations today.